alexander-yord/alex-bank/README.md

 ```sh
 deactivate
 ```

+## Services
+There are two service files located in `back-end/services/`.
+The `updateStatuses.py` updates product statuses on/after due and exercise dates.
+The `sendEmails.py` script sends product status update emails.
+The `schedule.sh` creates a cronjob to run the first script at 0:01am and the second one at 8am.

 ## Front-End
 You will need a live server for the front-end.
 You can create your own account then, or alternatively, you can log into the admin user with initial password `qwerty`.
 It is highly recommended that you change it immediately.

 > [!NOTE]
 > By default, the back-end API is set at `http://127.0.0.1:8000/api`, however, your instance may be located elsewhere, on a different port.
-Change the `API_BASE_URL` variable in the `alex-bank/front-end/src/functions.js`.
+Adjust the API port to 8000.